Culinary Arts FAQs

 The term Culinarian is used to describe a cook or a chef.

-What type of work does someone working in the field of Culinary Arts do?
+What types of job duties does someone working in the Culinary Arts field perform?

 Where do those trained in the Culinary Arts work?

 Those trained in the Culinary Arts may work in any public or private establishment that prepares food.
 For example, these types of places may include restaurants and other dining establishments, health are and social assistance facilities, and schools.
 In short, any establishment where food is cooked or prepared may have a need for culinary professionals on their staff.

 Will I be able to find a job?